paulggin/qutip-superconducting-simulation/README.md

 4. Add pure dephasing T_phi to recover the T2 Ramsey envelope from the same Q0 data.
 5. Move to a 3-level Hilbert space, apply a Gaussian X gate, and use first-order DRAG to suppress leakage to the |2> state.
 Repeat the comparison with T1 and T_phi collapse operators turned on.

-The deliverable is a methodology that links transmon physics (rotating-frame Hamiltonians, Lindblad collapse operators, and DRAG pulse shaping) to real experimental data measured on IBM Quantum hardware.
+The deliverable is a framework that links transmon physics (rotating-frame Hamiltonians, Lindblad collapse operators, and DRAG pulse shaping) to real experimental data measured on IBM Quantum hardware.

 ---